Joint mortgages explained

-Getting a joint mortgage with parents
+Should I get a joint mortgage with my parents?

 Parents can often increase their children’s creditworthiness in the eyes of lenders by applying for a joint mortgage with them.

 You must also be willing to treat your children as equals when making decisions about the property.

-If you already own a property, you’ll be subject to the additional stamp duty charge when buying the new property.
+This could create additional costs.
+If you already own a property, you’ll be subject to the additional stamp duty charge of 3% when buying the new property.